Dan88Hus/hdo/README.md

 - NPM (Node package manager) is used to install libraries
 ```

-# To installation
+# Installation
-Node.js must be installed on your machine. to download [Node.js](https://nodejs.org/en/)
+Node.js must be installed on your machine.
+To download [Node.js](https://nodejs.org/en/)

 ## To run on terminal
 ```bash
 # 1st step is to install dependencies
 $ npm install